 For the remainder of the article, I will describe large cell lymphoma.
 There are other (less aggressive) forms of lymphoma called indolent lymphoma, which (in most cases) actually don't require treatment.
-Because the treatments and prognoses are vastly different, having an accurate diagnosis upfront is crucial.
+Because the treatments and prognoses are vastly different, having an accurate diagnosis upfront is absolutely critical.

 Signs of Lymphoma

-The signs of lymphoma will vary depending on the location.
+The signs of lymphoma will vary depending on where it is located.

-As mentioned above, patients with intestinal (or "GI") lymphoma will typically have nausea and/or diarrhea.
+As mentioned above, patients with intestinal ("GI") lymphoma will typically have nausea and/or diarrhea.

 In general, some types of lymphoma are derived from B lymphocytes (B cells) and others are derived from T lymphocytes (T cells).
 Some dogs with T cell lymphoma have elevated calcium levels.